GoodforGod/testcontainers-extensions/redpanda/README.md

 - Container easy run *per method*, *per class*, *per execution*.
 - RedpandaProducer for easy testing with asserts.
 - RedpandaConsumer for easy testing with asserts.

+Redpanda is a modern, Kafka-compatible streaming data platform designed for high performance and low latency without requiring a JVM.
+It provides a drop-in replacement for Apache Kafka while simplifying operations and reducing resource usage.

 ## Dependency :rocket: